-If you own an investment property (or are thinking of purchasing one) there are many related expenses that you may be entitled to claim as rental property tax deductions.
+If you own an investment property (or are thinking of purchasing one) there are many related expenses that you may be entitled to claim as a rental property tax deduction.

 Is the property rented or available for rent?
 If it’s not, you can’t claim expenses.
 In some cases, expenses must be claimed over a number of years but in others, the expense cannot be claimed until the property is re-sold.

 To avoid ATO troubles down the track, it’s important that you know you’re claiming the right rental property expenses the right way!

 Here are a couple of mistakes that people often make!

-- Maintenance and repairs done before leasing a property for the first time can be claimed as rental property tax deductions.
+- Maintenance and repairs done before leasing a property for the first time can be claimed as a tax deduction.

 - The cost of renovations on an investment property can be claimed in full on the next tax return.